PosterForest: Hierarchical Multi-Agent Collaboration for Scientific Poster Generation: Experiments

 \subsection{User Study}

-To conduct a user study to evaluate poster quality from a human perspective, we recruited 22 participants, all of whom were graduate students (master's level or above) and had participated in scientific conferences.
-The study uses 10 sets, each consisting of a group of posters and four evaluation questions.
+To conduct a user study to evaluate poster quality from a human perspective, we recruited 25 participants, all of whom were graduate students in the field of AI and had participated in scientific conferences.
+The study uses 10 sets (40 questions in total), each consisting of a group of posters and four evaluation questions.
 Each poster group is generated with four GPT-4o-based methods: 4o-HTML, P2P, Paper2Poster, and our proposed method.
 For each set, participants are asked to select one poster per question based on the following criteria: (1) \textit{content fidelity}, which poster best reflects the content of the paper; (2) \textit{aesthetic quality}, which poster is the most visually harmonious; (3) \textit{structural clarity}, which poster delivers information in the most structurally effective way; and (4) \textit{overall quality}, which poster appears most complete and well-polished overall.
-As shown in~\Cref{tab:user_study}, our proposed method is strongly preferred over the other baselines across all four criteria.
+As shown in~\Cref{tab:user_study}, our proposed method is strongly preferred over the other SoTA baselines across all four criteria.
 Please refer to the Appendix for further details on the user study.